At What Point Is a Roof Beyond Repair and a Roof Replacement Is Needed?

 Understanding the Lifespan of a Roof

 Like most things in life, roofs come with an expiration date.
 This date can vary based on factors such as the materials used (e.g., composite versus asphalt shingles) and the extent of everyday wear and tear.
 However, a basic rule of thumb is that most roofs need to be replaced every 15 to 30 years.
-For more details on the longevity of different roofing materials, check out our article on ‘What Is The Expected Lifespan of A New Roof?’
+If your roof is approaching the 25-year mark, it’s time to consider a replacement.
+For more details on the longevity of different roofing materials, check out our article on ‘What Is The Expected Lifespan of A New Roof?’.
+Additionally, if your neighbors are replacing their roofs due to age or damage, it’s a good indication that you should consider doing the same.

 Recognizing the Signs of a Damaged Roof